connected-digital-energy-meter/cdem_docs/docs/06_configuration/README.md

 ## Configuration settings

-* Wifi SSID

-    The SSID (Service Set IDentifier) of an accesspoint in your home-network that the kit can use to connect to the internet.
+* **Wifi SSID**: The SSID (Service Set IDentifier) of an accesspoint in your home-network that the kit can use to connect to the internet.

-* Wifi password

-    The password to connect to that SSID.
+* **Wifi password**: The password to connect to that SSID.

-* Use DHCP or not

-    if you use DHCP (Dynamic Host Configuration Protocol) the kit get's it's network settings automaticly from your router/switch.
+* **Use DHCP or not**: If you use DHCP (Dynamic Host Configuration Protocol) the kit get's it's network settings automaticly from your router/switch.
 If you want to configure those settings yourself, don't use DHCP.

-* Static IP

-    The IP adress you want your kit to use in your network.
+* **Static IP**: The IP adress you want your kit to use in your network.
 Check your network configuration before assigning this.

-* Subnet Mask

-    The Subnet Mask you want your kit to use in your network.
+* **Subnet Mask**: The Subnet Mask you want your kit to use in your network.
 Check your network configuration before assigning this.

-* Default gateway

-    The Default Gateway you want your kit to use in your network.
+* **Default gateway**: The Default Gateway you want your kit to use in your network.
 Check your network configuration before assigning this.

-* MQTT broker IP-adress

-    This is the IP-adress of the MQTT broker you have setup localy or in the cloud.
+* **MQTT broker IP-adress**: This is the IP-adress of the MQTT broker you have setup localy or in the cloud.

-* MQTT broker port

-    This is the port used to communicate with the MQTT broker.
+* **MQTT broker port**: This is the port used to communicate with the MQTT broker.
 Usualy this is port 1883.

-* MQTT broker base topic

-    Each data is published to a topic on the MQTT broker.
+* **MQTT broker base topic**: Each data is published to a topic on the MQTT broker.
 Data from the same device usualy is combined in a base topic.
 The factory default for the base topic is `iot/myhome/cdem`.

-* Period

-    The kit will periodicaly read the data from the P1 port and publish it to your MQTT broker.
+* **Period**: The kit will periodicaly read the data from the P1 port and publish it to your MQTT broker.
 The lenght of that period [seconds] can be set with this configuration.

 ## Configuration wizard